Vonage Contact Center Helps Key Travel Deliver an Enhanced Experience for Humanitarian and Academic Travelers Worldwide

-Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that Key+Travel has delivered an enhanced omnichannel experience for humanitarian and academic travelers worldwide with Vonage+Contact+Center+for+Salesforce.
+HOLMDEL, N.J., Aug.
+19, 2021 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that Key Travel has delivered an enhanced omnichannel experience for humanitarian and academic travelers worldwide with Vonage Contact Center for Salesforce.

-Key Travel is the world’s largest+travel+management+company+specialising+in+the+humanitarian%2C+faith+and+academic+sectors.
+Key Travel is the world's largest travel management company specializing in the humanitarian, faith and academic sectors.
 With offices in the U.S., Europe, and Africa, Key Travel books flights, hotels and transportation all over the world.
-Customers can also use the company’s digital tools to book cost-effective and eco-friendly travel, and access 24/7 customer service through its new Global Travel Hub — powered by Vonage Contact Center.
+Customers can also use the company's digital tools to book cost-effective and eco-friendly travel, and access 24/7 customer service through its new Global Travel Hub — powered by Vonage Contact Center.

 "We need to ensure that we're delivering the highest quality customer experience possible, so the selection of Vonage was absolutely a core part of our strategy," said Daniel Morris, group IT director for Key Travel.
 "If we didn't get our selection of a reliable omnichannel communications provider right, the rest of our strategy would have been seriously flawed.
 Failing our customers means people who save lives cannot get to where they need to go.
 Implementing Vonage Contact Center not only enabled us to provide a great customer experience, but also made a difference for our customers and the people they serve."